 These practical and informative workshops explain the importance of documenting personal wishes for future healthcare and describe how to complete a Representation Agreement.

-For further information about our Pastoral Care Ministry, please contact Marni Fisher via email at [email protected] or by phone at 778-428-1996; or contact our Pastoral Care Minister, Wayne Hughes via email at [email protected] or by text (or phone) at 250-203-7258
+For further information about our Pastoral Care Ministry, please contact Marni Fisher via email at [email protected]; or contact our Pastoral Care Minister, Wayne Hughes via email at [email protected] or by text (or phone) at 250-203-7258